mswjs/data/README.md

 #### `toHandlers`

-Generate CRUD request handlers for the given model to use with [Mock Service Worker](https://github.com/mswjs/msw).
+Generates request handlers for the given model to use with [Mock Service Worker](https://github.com/mswjs/msw).
+All generated handlers are automatically connected to the respective [model methods](#model-methods), enabling you to perform CRUD operations against your mocked database.

+##### REST handlers

 ```js
 import { factory, primaryKey } from '@mswjs/data'